Lions Stadium

-Lions Stadium (also known as Corporate Travel Management Stadium for sponsorship reasons) is a soccer stadium located in Brisbane, Queensland, Australia.
+Lions Stadium (also known as Luxury Paints Stadium for sponsorship reasons) is a soccer stadium located in Brisbane, Queensland, Australia.
 It has lights for night matches and can seat up to 5000 people.

 It serves as the primary ground for the Queensland Lions in the National Premier League.

 It also hosts the Brisbane Roar Women and the Brisbane Roar Academy teams.